Estimating exposure in motor finance

 In principle, lenders could undertake detailed bottom-up exercises to observe or recalculate the commissions paid, or counterfactual interest charges that would have been paid at customer level.
 However, that may not be practical or proportionate.

-It is more likely, and more practical, that the level of exposure is estimated using an econometric model that utilises a robust, random representative sample of more recent data.
+It is more likely, and more practical, that the level of exposure is estimated using an econometric model that estimates the consumer harm in the round, including how the harm varies due to customer or loan characteristics.
 Such models would be applicable to addressing whole books as well as responding to individual claims.

 How we can help

 For motor finance lenders, exposure to consumer remediation impacts provisioning, regulatory capital and capital planning.
-Our Economic Consulting team are experts in quantifying exposures of this type.
+Our economists are experts in quantifying exposures of this type.
 To provide reliable estimates, we apply robust mathematical and econometric modelling to our clients’ circumstances.
-We also assist with preparing for and responding to FCA’s eventual consultation on the redress scheme design.
+We also assist with preparing for and responding to FCA’s consultation on the redress scheme design.

 To explore how we can help you plan for different outcomes, please contact Jyrki Kolsi.